An Audio-Visual Speech Separation Model Inspired by Cortico-Thalamo-Cortical Circuits: Results

-According to Table 6, we made the following observations.
+From Table~\ref{tab6}, we made the following observations.
 First, among the AOSS methods, time-domain methods (Conv-TasNet \cite{RN16}, SudoRM-RF \cite{RN62} and A-FRCNN \cite{RN46} exhibited consistently stronger performance than time-frequency domain methods (DPCL++ \cite{RN19}, uPIT \cite{RN21}.
 This result explains why we developed CTCNet in the time domain.
-Second, on the noise-free dataset LRS3-2Mix, existing AVSS methods obtained worse separation results than the AOSS method A-FRCNN \cite{RN46}; however, on the noisy and multilingual datasets VoxCeleb2-2Mix and LRS2-2Mix, some existing AVSS methods (Visualvoice \cite{RN26} and CaffNet-C \cite{RN9}) yielded substantially better results than the AOSS methods.
+Second, on the noise-free dataset LRS3-2Mix, existing AVSS methods obtained worse separation results than the AOSS method A-FRCNN \cite{RN46}; however, on the noisy and multilingual datasets VoxCeleb2-2Mix and LRS2-2Mix, some existing AVSS methods (VisualVoice \cite{RN26} and CaffNet-C \cite{RN9}) yielded substantially better results than the AOSS methods.
 These results indicate that the addition of visual information in existing AVSS methods is helpful in separating degraded and complex speech mixtures.
 Third, CTCNet achieved considerably better results than existing AVSS methods on three datasets.

-Tabele 6 also lists the amount of trainable parameters for each method.
+Tabel~\ref{tab6} also lists the amount of trainable parameters and inference time for each method.
 Because the backbone network in the lip-reading model was fixed after pre-training, its parameters are not counted in the total number of parameters of CTCNet.
-Without this visual feature extraction network, CTCNet has one order of magnitude fewer trainable parameters than existing AVSS methods.
-With this visual feature extraction network, CTCNet has 18.2M parameters, which are still three times fewer than existing AVSS methods.
-Compared with Visualvoice, the only open-sourced method, CTCNet has twice the inference speed on our CPU.
+Without this visual feature extraction network, CTCNet had one order of magnitude fewer trainable parameters than existing AVSS methods.
+With this visual feature extraction network, CTCNet had 18.2M parameters, which were still three times fewer than VisualVoice

+In terms of inference speed, CTCNet was twice as fast as VisualVoice on CPU, and about 16\% faster on GPU.
+Although AVLIT-8 was more efficient than VisualVoice, its separation quality was low.

 These results indicate the superiority of CTCNet on devices with limited computational resources.